cammarasana123/weightedConvolution2.0/README.md

 We propose two variants: the wConv shares the den parameters across all the layers without modyfing them.
 The wConv-Trainable trains the den parameters independently at each layer.

 ## Use
+  Non-trainable variant
-Import the wConv2d from the wConv Class:
+Import the wConv2d from the wConv Class in the wConv.py file:

 ```from wConv import wConv2d```